OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.md

 **[Submit an issue or suggestion](https://github.com/Umbyology/OGL-SRD5)**

+## October 8th, 2019

+-   [x] Technical corrections in the Markdown across nearly every section, chapter and page.

 ## August 22nd, 2019

 -   [x] Updated compilation view/download links and "created-by" statement.
 Reverse-ordered the changelog dates so the latest dates are top of page.